DistributedScience/Distributed-Something/documentation/DS-documentation/step_4_monitor.md

 * Checks your queue once per minute to see how many jobs are currently processing and how many remain to be processed.

-* Once per day, it deletes the alarms for any instances that have been terminated in the last 24 hours (because of spot prices rising above your maximum bid, machine crashes, etc).
+* Once per hour, it deletes the alarms for any instances that have been terminated in the last 24 hours (because of spot prices rising above your maximum bid, machine crashes, etc).

 ### When the number of jobs in your queue goes to 0